Home / Insights / AI security review

 Meaningful approval

-Teams say, “a human is in the loop,” but that can hide a weak control.
+Teams often say “a human is in the loop,” but that phrase can hide a weak control.
 If the reviewer has limited context or cannot challenge it, the control exists only on paper.

 The reviewer needs the retrieved material and a way to reject or interrupt the action.
 Otherwise it becomes an unreviewed queue.